 - Cook your veggies and seasonings in a large stockpot.

-- Stir in wine, broth, milk, and half & half.
+- Sprinkle in flour, then stir in wine, broth, milk, and half & half.

-- Add in tortellini and simmer, then stir in shredded cheese.
+- Mix in shredded chicken, tomatoes, spinach, and tortellini and simmer, then stir in shredded cheese.

 - Serve and enjoy!